29thStPublishing/Dumpling2/DumplingDocs.md

 7. **deleteArticle()** This method deletes all assets for the article and the article from the database

 8. **downloadArticleAssets(delegate: AnyObject?)** This method downloads the assets for the given article.
 Send the delegate as nil

+9. **refreshArticle(delegate: IssueHandler?)** This method downloads an article again and saves its new values (if updated).
+The issue handler is needed if you wish to listen for notifications

 ## Asset